• Skip to primary navigation

 Jugo or champola de guanábana (soursop juice) recipe.

-Soursop or guanabana fruit is an obscure fruit that is very popular in our country and most commonly used to make champola de guanábana (soursop juice).
-The result is a delicious, marvelously sweet, cold beverage, perfect for quenching your thirst on a hot Dominican day.
+Soursop or guanabana fruit is an obscure fruit, but is very popular in our country and most commonly used to make Champola de guanábana (soursop juice).
+This is a marvelously sweet, creamy, cold drink, perfect for quenching your thirst on a very hot Dominican day.

 Champola de guanábana